Top Design Tips for Digital Printing

 Go Big on Colour

-Our digital presses can manage as much as 20% more colour range than a traditional litho press, meaning that your colours can be as bright and vibrant to produce vivid and lively images.
+Our digital presses can manage as much as 20% more colour range than a traditional litho press, meaning that your colours can be extra bright and vibrant to produce vivid and lively images.
 Use this to your advantage!

 Danger - Solid Areas Ahead